GACJ/callingitround/content/docs/conducting/1_checking_the_ringing/index.md

 ## Notes

+[^1]: If the advice seems familiar, it might be because much of it is derived from an article I wrote for _The Ringing World_ in 2020.

+[^2]: Bells that remain in the same position at the end of a course or part are often called *fixed bells*.

-[^1]: I remember one time at my local tower when a ringer's uncle came by to visit.
+[^3]: I remember one time at my local tower when a ringer's uncle came by to visit.
 He had never rung before, and didn't know anything about change ringing other than his niece's enthusiasm.
 I sat next to him during a course of Plain Bob Minor and was talking him through what the treble was doing.
 He paused for a minute, and then asked me why the 5 was ringing after the 6 like that.
 Immediately after he asked me the question, a lead end happened (the 5 made 2nds) and he exclaimed "Now it's changed!" and then described the new relationship between the 5 and the treble.
 He didn't know the ringing terminology, but he had incredible ropesight and an instinctive ability to pick out coursing orders, which to this day I find incredible.
 I suspect his level of innate skill at picking out coursing orders is very unusual!